The First Composter Which Requires No Extra Work - No Turning Required

 PROS & CONS

-- Unique patented self-aeration lung means you don’t have to turn the compost manually
+- A patented self-aeration lung eliminates the need to manually turn the compost

-- Double wall insulation with polystyrene means it is protected against cold weather
+- Polystyrene double wall insulation offers protection against cold weather

-- Sturdy and it doesn’t fall over or blow away due to the heavy-duty construction
+- strong and sturdy, and it doesn't blow away or fall over thanks to its heavy-duty construction

-- It does take a long time to break down the compostable materials
+- Compostable materials take a long time to break down

 Compost will be ready after 3 to 6 months of regular use, but some users have said they have seen results in just over a month — turning the compost manually speeds up the process.